I. Bhooshana Rao

 Idupuganti Bhooshana Rao (6 January 1914 – 3 May 1976) was a leading figure in forensic medicine in India.
 He was the Founding-President of the Indian Academy of Forensic Medicine established in 1972.
 He was born in Dornakal, Andhra Pradesh (now Telangana), India.

 Education

-He obtained his M.B.B.S degree in 1940, M.D (Pathology) in 1945 from the Andhra Medical College, Visakhapatnam.
-Later he underwent postgraduate training in the United Kingdom with a Colombo Plan Fellowship in 1956.
+He obtained his M.B.B.S degree in 1940; he also obtained an M.D (Pathology) in 1945 from the Andhra Medical College, Visakhapatnam.
+Later, he underwent postgraduate training in the United Kingdom with a Colombo Plan Fellowship in 1956.